cseanburns/journal-issues/manuscript.md

 to journal issues at some point in their future, usually when the journal has caught up with their backlog.
-The result is that these articles become versioned: articles online and fully formatted, but ahead-of-print and not attached to a journal issue, and articles in print and attached to an issue.
+The result is that these articles become versioned.
+The versioning ranges from articles that are online-first, fully formatted, and not attached to a journal issue, to articles that become attached to a journal issue.
 This result means that such articles receive at least two publication dates.
 The first date reflects the online-first version.